UT-88. Using OS CP/M. Part 1/2.

-- RECS ― a quantity of records that a file occupies (one record – 128 bytes);
+- RECS ― the number of records that a file occupies (one record – 128 bytes);

 - BYTES ― file size in Kbytes;

-- ЕХТ ― it is “1′ if file size is not more than 16 Kbytes;
+- ЕХТ ― it is “1′ if the file size is not more than 16 Kbytes;

 - АСС ― from the word ACCESS ― file access status

-Command STAT can be used for filtering files if only a part of its name is known.
-Unknown parts can be replaced with «*» and «?» metasymbols or its combinations.
+Command STAT can filter files if only a part of its name is known.
+Unknown parts can be replaced with «*» and «?» meta symbols or combinations.

 STAT FILE. *